 Frustratingly, eczema is a condition that causes the skin to become itchy and there is currently no cure.
 It can affect small patches of skin, for example on the face and scalp, or it can affect the skin all over the body.
 However, many people with atopic dermatitis often find ways to manage their symptoms.

-Having eczema can cause upset and frustration because it can be very uncomfortable and cause inflamed, red, itchy skin.
+Having eczema can cause upset and frustration because it can be very uncomfortable and cause inflamed, angry skin.
 This complex skin condition is becoming more prevalent, with cases having risen quite dramatically over the last decade.
 Approximately 11.5% of the population will suffer from eczema at some point in their lives.

 So, why does eczema occur in some people and what causes eczema to flare up?

 Here we discuss what eczema looks like, how to know if you have the condition, what the different eczema types are, how to identify the symptoms, what causes it and the best eczema care for your skin.

 The symptoms of atopic dermatitis include inflamed, itchy and dry skin.
 Although they have different causes, that we'll go onto later on, contact dermatitis, the second most common form of eczema, also causes the same symptoms.

 Eczema can also cause extremely itchy patches of skin which can be dry and scaly or blistered, oozy and crusty.
 Atopic dermatitis in adults tends to occur more in those with dry, sensitive skin.

 It’s often found around the knees, elbows, hands, neck and ears.
 The symptoms can become worse if the skin becomes itchy, making it hard to resist scratching.
 Most people with eczema often develop the condition before their first birthday and those who do, are more likely to have eczema as an adult.